abhishek7389/nexas-core-source/README.md

 - Additional Data Ingestion Methods

-# Note: This repo is used to automate CI/CD Pipeline for Nexas core application - An IoT platform for your data.
+<b>Note:</b> This repo is used to automate CI/CD Pipeline for Nexas core application - An IoT platform for your data.